yabellini/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

     - If someone is attending as part of their training checkout, prompt them to ask a question.
     - Try to leave enough time at the end for the final agenda item.

-The agenda should be similar to the following:
+##### During the Discussion Session

+You can follow the agenda below to guide you through your discussion session.

 - Welcome, introductions, and reminder of Code of Conduct (5-10 minutes depending on number of participants)
   - Code of Conduct Link: [https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html)